Vacuum Silage Bales Pod

 Pod design is important because of how the enveloping sheet behaves under vacuum.
 Sheets will pull upwards between bales as well as inwards and down.
 Bales need to be placed with as little space between them as possible before vacuum extraction.
 The stack pipe needs to be between bales to anchor its position.

 An experimental pod has been used to test Silage Sheet Seam and the BL42 Side Channel Blower using small oblong hay bales.
-A video of those tests is on Vimeo.

 Experiments with round bales have shown that they are not suitable for bales pods because of their shape.
 The sheets and Sheet Seam become stressed and fail at low vacuums.